ymilkessa/ops0/README.md

 2. Client app presents `r` to the hosting server, along with the request for a particular content identified by `a`.
 3. Hosting server verifies that the client has enough balance to pay for the content (or that the request came with a valid eCash token).
 4. Hosting server sends `y = Sig((KC, a, r), kh)` to the client app along with the requested content.
-5. Hosting server saves `r`, `KC` and `a`.
+5. Hosting server saves `r`, `KC` and `a` in its records.
-6. The client app generates `z = Sig(z, kc)`.
+6. The client app generates `z = Sig(y, kc)`.
-7. The client app provides `y`, `z`, `KH` and the title of the content to the LRM.
+7. The client app provides `y`, `z`, `KH` and `a` to the LRM.
-8. The LRM saves `KC`, `a`, `r`, `KH` and `z` in its records.
+8. The LRM creates a new record using all of the above and `KC`.
 9. The client app plays the content.
-10. The LRM computes the hash of the content and saves it as the `computed_hash`
+10. The LRM computes the hash of the content and adds it to the created record as the `computed_hash`

+In order to make the user experience more seamless, the host server and the client app can go ahead with playing the content while undergoing the procedure.

 As long as the procedure above is followed, the use of content is properly accounted for.
 Every time a user plays a track, the hosting server is paid for it.
-The crucial part is what happens whenever any actor violates the protocol, and how the whole system can be setup to minimize violations.
+The crucial part is what happens whenever any actor violates the protocol, and how the whole system can be setup to minimize the number of violations.

-In order to make the user experience more seamless, the host server and the client app can go ahead with playing the content while undergoing the procedure.

 ## Verification

-Hosting servers should have a public endpoint to which users can 'push' either a portion or all of the records generated by their LRM.
+Hosting servers should have a public endpoint to which users can push either a portion or all of the records generated by their LRM.
 With this action, each record is sent to the hosting server that provided the content in question.
 Not all users have to perform this action.
 For those who do, the hosting servers can reward them with a small portion of the revenue that was collected on their behalf.

 If any record leads to a proof that a client has violated the protocol and served unauthorized content, the client can get fined.
 A portion of the fine should be rewarded to the user whose record initiated the investigation.
 This incentivizes users to report the illegal selling of content as opposed to collaborating with the scheme.
 Hence the more users that an app serves illegally, the higher its chances of being caught and punished.